Shopify/cli/.changeset/honest-rules-compete.md

 '@shopify/app': patch
 ---

-Changed how we refer to the Partners Dashboard
+Be more consistent in how we refer to the Partners Dashboard